 - Every student has a chance to apply to join the student council

-- Fill in the application form and leave it in the Student Council box by 1 October
+- Fill in the application form and leave it in the Student Council box

 - You can ask peers or adults to help you or chose one of the alternative formats